Claire-Potter/Disney-Star/README.md

 ### Responsiveness and Compatibility

-1. The site has been testing using the following browsers - Safari, Chrome, Firefox, Edge and Opera.
+1. The site has been tested using the following browsers - Safari, Chrome, Firefox, Edge and Opera.
 The site is compatible and accessible across all browsers.

 Please <a href="" target="_blank">click here</a> to view browser testing screenshots.